 For those who need the complete recovery solution, there is HQbird Professional – it includes FirstAID for 50 databases, IBBackupSurgeon for recovering corrupted backups and IBUndelete to undelete occasionally deleted records.

 HQbird Enterprise is our flagship product, it includes the following features: high availability and replication, recovery toolset for 100 databases, GUI for database development, backups' automation, transaction and queries monitoring, database structure analysis, optimized configurations and more.

 Also, it is possible to buy the upgrade for 5 and 50 databases.
 The upgrade can be done for any version of FirstAID or any previous Pack.

-For large ISV companies, we have very special offer – HQbird Enterprise Subscription (it includes FirstAID).
-This is an ultimate choice for serious companies which need a full set of recovery, monitoring, and optimization tools for Firebird: such subscription allows an unlimited usage of HQbird for business applications (ERP, CRM, etc) during the period of subscription.
+For large ISV companies, we have a very special offer – HQbird Enterprise Subscription (it includes FirstAID).
+This is an ultimate choice for serious companies that need a full set of recovery, monitoring, and optimization tools for Firebird: such subscription allows unlimited usage of HQbird for business applications (ERP, CRM, etc) during the period of subscription.
 Contact us for more details!